Shubh-Pandey99/answerai-extension/README.md

 # AI Meeting Assistant Extension

-This repository contains the source code for the AI Meeting Assistant browser extension and its backend service.
+This repository contains the source code for the AI Meeting Assistant browser extension and its backend service, powered by Google AI Studio.

 ## Backend Deployment to Vercel